 Text copied to clipboard!

-• Physical strength and stamina to lift heavy materials and work in various conditions.
+• Physical stamina and ability to perform heavy lifting and work at heights.

 Potential interview questions